codes-org/codes/doc/dev/yaml-config.md

 **A model that sets its own end time still wins.** `end_time` is applied inside `codes_mapping_setup()`, the setup call every model makes between loading the config and running.
-A handful of models hardcode `g_tw_ts_end` *after* that call (several synthetic-traffic drivers run a fixed span regardless of config); for those the hardcoded value stands and the config `end_time` has no effect.
-Models that never set their own end time — most of them — honor the config value.
-This is deliberate: the config front-end does not rewrite model `main()`s, so a model that insists on its own end time keeps it.
+A model is free to hardcode `g_tw_ts_end` *after* that call;
+if it does, its value stands and the config `end_time` has no effect.
+This is
+deliberate: the config front-end does not rewrite model `main()`s, so a model that insists on its own end time keeps it.
+Most models never set their own end time and honor the config value.
+The synthetic-traffic drivers (`model-net-synthetic`, `model-net-synthetic-dragonfly-all`) treat their built-in 5-day span as a **fallback**: they apply it only when neither the config nor `--end` set an end time, so a config `end_time` (and a command-line `--end`) is honored.
+(This also fixed a prior bug where those two drivers unconditionally overwrote `g_tw_ts_end`, silently ignoring `--end`.)

 ## `pe_mem_factor`